 Roquefort cheese takes its name from the place where it is manufactured, Roquefort-sur-Soulzon.
 Until last Thursday, what I knew about the manufacture of Roquefort would have gone on the back of one postage stamp.
 After our Thursday outing, I … Continue reading

 I’ve written about walnuts before, but that was in May when they were unripe.
 June is the time to pick the unripe green ones for walnut wine (see my post about it, here).
-October is when the nuts start … Continue reading
+October is when the nuts start to … Continue reading

 After this week’s rain, the event we’ve been waiting for has arrived – the mushroom season.
 People carrying baskets or plastic bags are seen disappearing furtively into the woods.
 They look round suspiciously, as if in a spy movie, in … Continue reading